 See in Glossary Material

-Note: Packing multiple channels to a single texture, such as the MetallicAOGloss, saves texture memory compared to exporting Ambient OcclusionA method to approximate how much ambient light (light not coming from a specific direction) can hit a point on a surface.
+Note: Packing multiple channels to a single texture, such as the MetallicAOGloss, saves texture memory compared to exporting Ambient OcclusionA method to approximate how much ambient lighting (lighting not coming from a specific direction) can hit a point on a surface.
+More info

 See in Glossary (AO) as a separate texture.
 This is the best way of working with a Unity Standard Material.